Does Kaiser Medicare Cover a Colonoscopy?

 Does Kaiser Medicare Require a Copay for a Colonoscopy?

-If you’re undergoing a screening colonoscopy at a plan-approved interval, Kaiser Medicare doesn’t charge a copay.
+If you’re undergoing a screening colonoscopy at a plan-approved interval, Kaiser Permanente Medicare Advantage plans might not charge a copay.
 However, depending on your policy, if you undergo a colonoscopy for diagnosis or treatment purposes, you may be responsible for a copayment or coinsurance for the service and the facility.

-Because Medicare Advantage must provide at least as much coverage as Original Medicare, the charge should be no more than 20% of the overall cost of service.
+Because Medicare Advantage must provide at least as much coverage as Original Medicare, the charge should be no more than 20% of the overall cost of service if you receive the services from a plan-approved provider or facility.
 Some plans may also require participants to meet an annual deductible prior to covering the cost of services.

-Because coverage through Medicare Advantage plans may vary widely by region and type, Kaiser Permanente policyholders should contact their plan administrator directly for details on their specific benefits.
+Because coverage through Medicare Advantage plans may vary widely by region and type, Kaiser Permanente policyholders should contact their plan administrator directly for details on their specific plan's colonoscopy coverage.

 What Can You Expect During a Colonoscopy?